ENCCS/julia-for-hpc/content/index.rst

 <http://opensource.org/licenses/mit-license.html>`_.
 We have copied and adapted
 most of their license text.

-Several examples and formulations are inspired by and derived from other Julia lessons, particularly:
+Several examples and formulations are inspired by other Julia lessons, particularly:

+- `Introduction to Julia <https://github.com/csc-training/julia-introduction/>`__ provided by CSC and Aalto
-- `Carsten Bauer's 3-day Julia workshop <https://github.com/carstenbauer/JuliaCologne21>`_
+- `Carsten Bauer's 3-day Julia workshop <https://github.com/carstenbauer/JuliaCologne21>`__
-- `The Carpentry lesson Introduction to Julia <https://carpentries-incubator.github.io/julia-novice/>`_
+- `The Carpentry lesson Introduction to Julia <https://carpentries-incubator.github.io/julia-novice/>`__
 - `Storopoli, Huijzer and Alonso (2021).
 Julia Data Science.
-ISBN: 9798489859165. <https://juliadatascience.io>`_
+ISBN: 9798489859165. <https://juliadatascience.io>`__

 Instructional Material
 ^^^^^^^^^^^^^^^^^^^^^^